$\boldsymbol{\alpha_{>}(\epsilon) = \alpha_{<}(\epsilon)}$ For The Margolus-Levitin Quantum Speed Limit Bound: A New Proof Of The Bound

 I conclude that

-as long as $1-\epsilon \le 4 |a_1|^2 \left( 1 - |a_1|^2 \right)$ or equivalently $(1-\sqrt{\epsilon})/2 \le |a_1|^2 \le (1+\sqrt{\epsilon})/2$.
-Note that if $1 - \epsilon > 4|a_1|^2 \left( 1 - |a_1|^2 \right)$, Eq.~\eqref{E:epsilon_a1_relation} has no real-valued solution for $\tau$.
+as long as $1-\epsilon \le 4 |a_1|^2 (1 - |a_1|^2)$ or equivalently $(1-\sqrt{\epsilon})/2 \le |a_1|^2 \le (1+\sqrt{\epsilon})/2$.
+Note that if $1 - \epsilon > 4|a_1|^2 (1 - |a_1|^2)$, Eq.~\eqref{E:epsilon_a1_relation} has no real-valued solution for $\tau$.
 Therefore, the corresponding value of $|a_1|^2$ can be excluded from the $\alpha_{>}(\epsilon)$ calculation.
 Since $\braket{E-E_0} = |a_1|^2 E_1$ for $\ket{\Psi(0)}$, I prove the validity of the first equality in Eq.~\eqref{E:alpha_upper_expression}.

-Since Eq.~\eqref{E:a1_to_y} is a bijection from $|a_1|^2 \in [(1-\sqrt{\epsilon})/2,1/2]$ to $y \in [\sin^{-1}\sqrt{1-\epsilon},\pi/2]$ whenever $\epsilon < 1$, the last equality in Eq.~\eqref{E:alpha_upper_expression} is correct if $\epsilon \in [0,1)$.
+Since Eq.~\eqref{E:a1_to_mu} is a bijection from $|a_1|^2 \in [(1-\sqrt{\epsilon})/2,1/2]$ to $\mu \in [\sin^{-1}\sqrt{1-\epsilon},\pi/2]$ whenever $\epsilon < 1$, the last equality in Eq.~\eqref{E:alpha_upper_expression} is correct if $\epsilon \in [0,1)$.
 Finally, $\alpha_{>}(0) = 0$ according to the last line of Eq.~\eqref{E:alpha_upper_expression}.
 So, Eq.~\eqref{E:alpha_upper_expression} is also true when $\epsilon = 1$. \end{proof}

-\begin{remark} After some trigonometric manipulation, one can show that the first line of Eq.~\eqref{E:alpha_upper_expression} is equal to the expression of $\alpha_{>}(\epsilon)$ originally reported in Ref.~\cite{GLM03} and reproduced as Eq.~\eqref{E:alpha_upper_bound} in this paper.
-Note that there is a slight difference in the region of minimization.
+\begin{remark} Actually, the first line of Eq.~\eqref{E:alpha_upper_expression} is equal to the expression of $\alpha_{>}(\epsilon)$ originally reported in Ref.~\cite{GLM03} and reproduced as Eq.~\eqref{E:alpha_upper_bound} in this paper.
+To show this fact, I let $z = |a_1|^2$.
+Then, my claim is correct if

+Note that the values of arc sine and arc cosine in Eq.~\eqref{E:remark_equiv} are in the principle branch.
+So the correctness of Eq.~\eqref{E:remark_equiv} can be proven by taking cosine in both sides of this equation and then by using compound angle formula.
+Nevertheless, there is a slight difference in the region of minimization.
 In Corollary~\ref{Cor:alpha_lower_equals_alpha_upper}, $|a_1|^2$ is minimized over a smaller interval of $[(1-\sqrt{\epsilon})/2,1/2]$, whereas in Ref.~\cite{GLM03}, it is minimized over a larger interval of $[0,1]$. \end{remark}